prantlf/oscript-parser/README.md

 Usage: osparse [option...] [file]

 Options:
-  --[no]-tokens        include lexer tokens. defaults to false --[no]-preprocessor  include preprocessor directives. defaults to false --[no]-comments      include comments. defaults to false --[no]-whitespace    include whitespace. defaults to false --[no]-locations     store location data on syntax nodes. defaults to false --[no]-ranges        store start and end token ranges. defaults to false --[no]-raw           store raw literals. defaults to false -D|--define <name>   define a named value for preprocessor -S|--source <type>   source type is object, script (default) or dump -O|--old-version     expect the old version of OScript. defaults to false -t|--tokenize        print tokens instead of AST -c|--compact         print without indenting and whitespace -s|--silent          suppress output
+  --[no]-tokens           include lexer tokens. defaults to false --[no]-preprocessor     include preprocessor directives. defaults to false --[no]-comments         include comments. defaults to false --[no]-whitespace       include whitespace. defaults to false --[no]-locations        store location of parsed nodes. defaults to false --[no]-ranges           store start and end token ranges. defaults to false --[no]-raw              store raw identifiers & literals. defaults to false --[no]-raw-identifiers  store raw identifiers & literals. defaults to false --[no]-raw-literals     store raw identifiers & literals. defaults to false --[no]-context          show near source as error context. defaults to true --[no]-colors           enable colors in the terminal. default is auto -D|--define <name>      define a named value for preprocessor -S|--source <type>      source type is object, script (default) or dump -O|--old-version        expect an old version of OScript. defaults to false -t|--tokenize           print tokens instead of AST -c|--compact            print without indenting and whitespace -w|--warnings           consider warnings as failures too -s|--silent             suppress output
-  -v|--verbose         print error stacktrace -p|--performance     print parsing timing -V|--version         print version number
-  -h|--help            print usage instructions
+  -v|--verbose            print error stacktrace -p|--performance        print parsing timing -V|--version            print version number -h|--help               print usage instructions

 If no file name is provided, standard input will be read.
 If no source type is provided, it will be inferred from the file extension: ".os" -> object,